 “but are of no value against the indulgence of the flesh.”

-“Indulgence” means a filling up, gratification, satiety.
+“Indulgence” conveys a filling up, gratification, or satiety.
 It is the process of indulging in or procuring the satisfaction of certain desires or needs.
 The flesh is of no value to remedy the indulgence of the flesh.
 Asceticism has no value in conquering the flesh.
 Asceticism treats the body as an enemy.
 God’s view is that the body is an instrument of godliness.
 Self-chosen acts of self-sacrifice will not overcome the flesh.

 Denial arouses desire; grace counteracts the flesh.

-Whenever we become dynamic in our spirituality, the Devil uses religion as a counter punch.
+Whenever we become dynamic in our spirituality, the devil uses religion as a counterpunch.
 Severity to the body is evidence of specious piety.
 Asceticism is utterly hopeless in checking the indulgences of the flesh.
 We cannot control the flesh by rules.

 The cross is the only answer.
 True spirituality accepts the crucifixion of the flesh by the cross.
 We please God by accepting his evaluation of human nature and depend wholly on grace.

 Asceticism invades God’s providence and cannot control the flesh.
 The flesh merely goes underground and manifests itself in pride.
 The flesh cannot please God; that is why he dealt with it so radically at the cross.
-God does not want us to pander to the flesh but to accept its crucifixion.
+God does not want us to pander to the flesh but accept its crucifixion.
 We are to walk in the fact of the cross provided by grace.

-All of these errors have one thing in common–they lose sight of Christ!
+These errors have one thing in common–they lose sight of Christ!